 - Acute/ subacute: At least 50% of affected individuals are improved and back to their baseline one month after developing delirium.
 Others tend to recover over the next 1 to 3 months.

-- Chronic/stable: There are some cases, as many as 10%, where delirium never fully clears and cognitive impairment is noted over the subsequent long-term.
-It is not yet clear why some individuals do not recover.9
+- Chronic/stable: There are some cases, as many as 10%, where delirium never fully clears, and cognitive impairment is noted over the subsequent long-term.
+It is not yet clear why some individuals do not recover.7,8

 Memory impairment is usually followed by decline in language and visuospatial skills, then executive functions.
 Neuropsychiatric sequelae such as behavior and personality changes, often.
 Speech and swallowing issues can occur.
 Impairments in other aspects of function progress, often in parallel to the cognitive changes.
-These changes generally occur over 5 to 10 years in AD and Lewy Body, with shorter courses for other dementias, but these durations are highly variable in individual cases.12, 14
+These changes generally occur over 5 to 10 years in AD and LBD, with shorter courses for other dementias, but these durations are highly variable in individual cases.3

 Mild cognitive impairment

-About 10 to 15% of people with MCI progress to dementia each year.
-(Burns 2009).
+Each year, an estimated 10 to 15% of people with MCI progress to dementia.
 MCI also has a strong association with depression.
 At least 33% of people with MCI also have depression.
-It is not yet clear whether the relationship between MCI and depression represents some disease progression or an association.15
+It is not yet clear whether the relationship between MCI and depression represents some disease progression or simply an association.4

 This table provides a basic summary of the stages of dementia and mild cognitive impairment.

-The patient’s current mental status should be compared to reported baseline.
-Recent illnesses, treatments, and interventions should be thoroughly explored.
-Nutrition, bowel/ bladder, hydration status, recent sleep and activity patterns are crucial.5
+History and physical examination play instrumental roles in the diagnosis and assessment of delirium.
+The patient’s current mental status should be compared to their reported baseline.
+Potential causes such as illnesses, treatments, and interventions should be thoroughly explored.
+Information about nutrition, bowel/ bladder, hydration status, recent sleep and activity patterns can be crucial.8

 Other conditions may mimic dementia.
-These problems, which can include deficiencies of vitamin B1, B12, folate and niacin, anemia, endocrinopathies involving thyroid or adrenal function, medication toxicities, and paraneoplastic phenomena, can reverse with treatment after they are identified.
-Effective history and assessment, then, are essential.10
+These problems, which can include vitamin deficiencies (B1, B12, folate and niacin), anemia, endocrinopathies involving thyroid or adrenal function, medication toxicities, and paraneoplastic phenomena, can reverse with treatment after they are identified.
+Effective history and assessment are essential.